-If a website is accessible, it means that it was built and designed for all people to use it.
-Websites are a tool for people to find information, learn, read the news, donate to causes that matter to them, shop, and more.
+If a website is accessible, it was built and designed for everyone to use it.
+Websites allow people to find information, learn, read the news, donate to causes that matter to them, shop, and more.
 Accessibility is a big part of your website’s user experience (UX).
-If your website is unusable for some people, you might be leaving information, opportunities, or donations on the table.
+If your website is unusable for some people, you might leave information, opportunities, or donations on the table.

 When a website is truly accessible, it will be user-friendly, even for people living with auditory, cognitive, neurological, physical, speech, or visual disabilities.

-These users may use accessibility tools that come built into browsers such as magnification, custom styling, font size adjustments, keyboard shortcuts, and more.
-Or they might use specialty tools like screen readers, programs that read out what screens are showing users (mainly used by those with visual impairments and blindness), only a keyboard (some users cannot use a mouse), or voice recognition tools for hands-free interactions.
+These users may use accessibility tools that come built into browsers, such as magnification, custom styling, font size adjustments, keyboard shortcuts, and more.
+Or they might use specialty tools like screen readers, programs that read out what screens show users (mainly used by those with visual impairments and blindness), only a keyboard (some users cannot use a mouse), or voice recognition tools for hands-free interactions.
 Other tools people may rely on are closed-captioning and touch screens.

 Some users have accessibility limitations.
 Your website should be user-friendly if visitors have lost their glasses or are in an environment where they cannot listen to audio.
 Even something like slow internet or a small screen can be considered a situational limitation.
 Browser tools and closed captioning can make your site more user-friendly in these situations.